 Students must meet the eligibility requirements described in Chapter 12.2.
 In addition, the FSEOG is awarded only to undergraduates who are Pell eligible.
 Student eligibility is determined only through the Central Processing System of the Department of Education using the Federal Methodology need analysis formula.

-12.3.8.4 Amount of Award
+12.3.8.4 Amount of Award (updated Oct, 2021)

 The regulated maximum amount of FSEOG is \$4,000 and the minimum is \$100.
+Tech's policy is to award by a standard of \$1000 per year, paying half for fall and half for spring.